// 01 Pantry Parcels

 Monthly staples, through the church.

-In 2024, we distributed 2,143 parcels across forty-seven congregations.
-The packing shed operates on Thursday evenings and Saturday mornings, and volunteers rotate on a quarterly schedule coordinated through their home churches.
+In the 2024 calendar year we distributed 2,143 parcels across forty-seven congregations.
+The packing shed operates on Thursday evenings and Saturday mornings; volunteer crews rotate on a quarterly schedule coordinated through their home churches.
+The Thursday crew is traditionally followed by a meal of pinto beans and cornbread in the shed's back room, prepared on a rotating basis by the partner congregations.

 // 02 Winter Relief

-From the first week of November through the last week of March, the ministry operates a winter-relief line item funded separately from the general pantry budget.
-The work is simple and physical: we cut, split, and deliver cords of seasoned firewood to households heating with wood stoves; we pay propane deliveries for households with leased tanks; and we dispatch a small volunteer crew to patch insulation, seal windows, and repair minor drafts in older homes.
+From the first week of November through the last Saturday of March, the ministry operates a winter-relief line item funded separately from the general pantry budget.
+The work is simple and physical.
+We cut, split, and deliver cords of seasoned hardwood — primarily red oak and sugar maple from standing timber donated by two landowners on the south ridge — to households heating with wood stoves.
+We pay propane deliveries for households with leased tanks, through a standing arrangement with a regional fuel cooperative.
+We dispatch a small volunteer crew, the "draft-patch crew," to reseal windows, re-hang storm sash, tack up house wrap where siding has failed, and sweep chimneys before first burn.

 Referrals come exclusively from partner pastors.
-The winter-relief coordinator, a retired carpenter, reviews each referral and schedules the work within a week when weather allows.
+The winter-relief coordinator — a retired carpenter, serving in this role since 2016 — reviews each referral and schedules the work within a week when weather allows.
+The coordinator keeps a clipboard known informally as "the cold list"; it is transcribed into the quarterly log and then destroyed at the end of each season, by board practice, to protect the recipient households.

 // 03 Pastoral Visitation